 How to Make Dutch Oven Pulled Pork

-First, combine all of your spices in a small bowl.
+- Combine all of your spices in a small bowl.
 Rub spices all over the pork shoulder.
 Pork needs a lot of salt, so don't be shy now, ya hear?
-(1st picture)
+See picture 1.

-Second, crank your Dutch oven to medium-high heat on the stove with olive oil.
-Once it's sufficiently hot, sear the pork on all sides for 3 minutes on each side. (see 2nd picture)
+- Crank your Dutch oven to medium-high heat on the stove with olive oil.
+Once it's sufficiently hot, sear the pork on all sides for 3 minutes on each side.
+See picture 2.

-As soon as the pork comes out of the oven, place the pork on a rimmed baking sheet and shred with a fork.
+- As soon as the pork is cooked, place on a rimmed baking sheet and shred with a fork or cut into smaller chunks and place in hte bowl of a stand mixer with paddle attachment.

 Pulled Pork in the Slow Cooker vs. Dutch Oven?

 This question really boils down whether or not you like the edges of the pork to be seared.
 You can definitely do this pork in a slow cooker, but I much prefer the taste of the pork in the Dutch oven after having seared the meat.
-You get random bites that are deliciously crunchy and mimic a slow-roasted pork you'd find in a Southern barbecue pit.
+You get random crunchy bits that mimic a slow-roasted pork you'd find in a Southern barbecue pit except you don't have to own a smoker.

 Tips for the Juiciest, Tenderest Pork

-• Shred pork while its still hot.
-This is more to make it easy on you, but you'll want to shred the pork right away.
+- Shred pork while its still hot.
+Pork shoulder is more difficult to shred as it cools, so you'll want to shred with two forks right away.
 It falls apart so easy when it's still piping hot.

 Ways to Use Your Pulled Pork

-• BBQ Pulled Pork Sandwiches or Sliders.
+- BBQ Pulled Pork Sandwiches or Sliders.
 Clearly, one of my favorites is to use this pork to make BBQ pulled pork sandwiches or sliders.
-Simply combine the pulled pork with your favorite warmed BBQ sauce, mix and combine.
+Simply combine the pulled pork with your favorite BBQ sauce (ours is Bone Suckin' BBQ Sauce), mix and combine.
 The pulled pork on a brioche bun is just incredibly delicious.

-• Italian Pork Ragu.
-Go Italian with this Pork Ragu with Semolina Gnocchi.
-While I wouldn't do this on a normal weeknight, it's an awesome quarantine meal or weekend meal.
+- Italian Pork Ragu.
+Go Italian with a pork ragu with semolina gnocchi.
+While I wouldn't do this on a normal weeknight, it's an awesome weekend meal.

 Freezing Your Pork